Blog ComparisonsTop 10 ProdPad Alternatives for Feedback in 2025

 How much does Sleekplan cost?

 Sleekplan offers 4 plans to choose from.
-Each allows unlimited feedback and end users.
+Each allows unlimited user feedback and end users.

 • Indie (free) - 1 admin, 1 feedback board, and a changelog